- What is FactGrid?

 That should not be a technical problem.
 Uwe Jung demonstrated how the FH Potsdam interface uses Wikidata as its data repository, without letting users see the database they are accessing.

-There is nothing wrong with using the FactGrid as an external repository and building up your own research project on the server of your home university, where you can offer targeted database accesses under a typical search template of your choice.
+There is nothing wrong with using FactGrid as an external repository and building up your own research project on the server of your home university, where you can offer targeted database accesses under a typical search template of your choice.

 FactGrid basically licenses data to CC0 – does that not mean that I give up all rights to my research?